 Students writing senior theses in the History department enroll in History 498-01 during the fall semester.
-This course is a senior thesis research seminar taught by Prof. Michael Lestz, Chair of the department.
+This course is a senior thesis research seminar taught by Prof. Dario A. Euraque, chair of the department.
 In the spring, students work independently to complete the researching and writing of an historical paper of up to 150 pages.
-A public presentation of the theses takes place in Seabury 215 on Thursday, May 2, 2013
+A public presentation of the theses takes place in Seabury 215 on Thursday, May 1, 2014

 Senior Thesis Application Procedure

 All juniors who expect to write a full-year senior thesis during the senior year must submit a thesis proposal.
 Applicants will be notified in writing by the chair of acceptance by the end of the spring semester.
 Students should follow the following procedure in developing a thesis proposal:

 February 12, 2014 Interest in writing 2014 thesis submitted to Chairman, with topic and name of thesis advisor.
 By the end of February we would expect you to have met with a possible thesis advisor to discuss the subject of your thesis, either in person or by email if you are abroad.

 February 28, 2014: Submit annotated bibliography to thesis advisor for approval.